wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 ## Using model-based testing methods to validate prompts

 So far we've only tested for simple patterns in the output.
-We've checked if the output contains specific keywords and we could extend this to check for things like number of items in a list or the number of words.
+We've checked if the output contains specific keywords, and we could extend this to check for things like number of items in a list or the number of words.
 But we can't check if instructions are consistent or if ingredients use the same kind of units of measurement.